Growing and Harvesting Indigo

 If you’ve landed here at Indigowares, you may already have an interest in living an environmentally friendly lifestyle.
 A huge part of this is putting consideration into how your clothing effects the earth.
 The best choice you can make when it comes to sustainable fashion is to select materials that come from the earth and can be returned to the earth, like natural fibres or organic dyes that are created through processes like harvesting indigo.

-indigo cakes
+indigo harvest

 When you start thinking of how your clothes are made, all types of questions may emerge.
 Take indigo, for example.
 You may know that indigo is a natural dye, but where is indigo grown?
 How does indigo go from plant to a dye?
 What does an indigo plant look like?
 This is where we’re lucky to have someone like Kinny Sandhu, who supplies our indigo and shares so much about the process of harvesting indigo on her farm.